 Long Clip Labradoodle Haircuts

 The opposite of the short clip is the long clip Labradoodle haircut and essentially it is the same clip but longer!
 The cut is kept to the same length all over the body and head but longer than in the short clip hairstyle.
-The hair is cut to usually about one to two inches so that the dog gets to keep its shaggy look and any curl or wave is emphasised for extra cuteness.
-This is a great cut if you want an easy hairstyle but want to keep your dog looking like the cute fluffball he is.
+The hair is cut to usually about one to two inches so that the dog gets to keep its shaggy look and any curl or wave is emphasized for extra cuteness.
+This is a great cut if you want an easy hairstyle but want to keep your dog looking like the cute fluff ball they are.

 You will need to brush a dog with this hairstyle a little more often.
 The longer the hair the more dust it collects which leads to more tangles.
 A good brush two to three times a week should sort this out.